darkzlave/WatchKitApp-Appgroup/README.md

 - Syncing data through Darwin Notifications

 ## Setup
-1 - Make sure to add your own Bundle Identifier and setup your own AppGroup ID through Xcode Capabilities 2 - Modify ApplicationProperties.h/APP_GROUP_ID with your own ID 3 - Modify ApplicationProperties.h/RUNNING_ON_APPGROUP macro if you want to test migrations.
+1. Make sure to add your own Bundle Identifier and enable your own AppGroup ID through Xcode Capabilities
+2. Modify ApplicationProperties.h/APP_GROUP_ID with your own ID
+3. Modify ApplicationProperties.h/RUNNING_ON_APPGROUP macro if you want to test migrations.